 Sources of lead Paint.

 The soil around a house, garage, fence, outbuilding or former building site could be highly contaminated by deteriorated lead paint.
 If the home has been sandblasted or pressure washed, the contamination could extend further out.
 Lead-based insecticides.
 Industrial air pollution.
-This is believed to be the aggravating problem in Omaha.
 Automotive exhaust.
 Gasoline no longer contains lead, but soil along roadways and driveways could have been contaminated from automotive exhaust when leaded gasoline was used.
 If a shade-tree mechanic repaired cars in your yard, the area where he worked could be highly contaminated.
 If your yard is contaminated The easiest and cheapest thing to do is to cover bare dirt.
 Exposed soil is a greater hazard than grassy or covered soil.
 And it's more serious if it's in an area where children play.
 For example, the federal standard for bare soil where children play is 400 parts lead per million soil, compared to 1,200 parts per million if children don't play there.
 Fence off the soil until you can get it covered.

 To cover soil: